natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-28B.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

-This plane is rather fast, has an immense acceleration, but turns also very poorly.
-This feature however gives it a good energy retention that allows it to juggle enemies if they get behind.
-The Yak-28B is also infamous for its very inaccurate bombsight in level flight, so to counter this con, you should consider diving at -20° or lower as it makes your bombs more likely to hit their target.
-The CCIP function is available, however, as it was installed in the bombardier nose, the function is only available in 3rd person view.
-Once your bombs are dropped, you can either bait enemies (if you have countermeasures) or quickly return to the airfield to get ready for another bomb run.

-The Yak-28B can also find some success in the ground attack role in air battles.
-Carrying 6 x 250 kg bombs provides the best "bang" for your buck, as each bomb will destroy tough targets like medium tanks or light pillboxes in one shot.
-Your cannon can also be used to easily dispatch medium tank targets with a short burst.
-Both the cannon and bombs have a ballistic computer which is accurate enough at low level to allow precision strikes.
-Ground strike is the riskier role as you will be at low altitude, where your plane's structural speed limit may render you easy prey to enemy aircraft.
-However, provided you can destroy targets uncontested, both you and your team will profit more than if you focus on attacking base targets.
+The Yak-28B has 2 very powerful engines that give it a immense acceleration.
+Even at extreme high altitudes the jet bomber is capable of retaining a very high speed above Mach 1, where others will start to lose speed.
+It has a poor turn rate, but it is paired with a high thrust ratio: allowing you to retain your speed when turning.
+Your best chances at surviving is to stay high at all times and keep going above Mach 1 (your bombs still drop beyond Mach 1).
+You are untouchable when going high altitude paired with sound breaking speed, even able to outfly some early air-to-air missiles.
+Your only weakness being when landing and taking off, being able to get intercepted by enemy jets.
+It comes with CCIP that gives you the gimmick to allow to bomb from third perspective accurately.
+Lastly it also has countermeasures that can help you to defend yourself from missiles if they were to get too close to you.

+'''Air battles'''

+At the start of a match, take 20 minutes of fuel, equip Air targets belt and get yourself 6 x 250 kg bombs or 1 x 3,000 kg bomb (6 x 250 kg allows you to precisely eliminate bases while the 3,000 kg bomb gives the most explosive damage and is best used for bombing and quick resupplying).
+Start ascending on a 30-45° angle to an altitude of 6-12 km to any of the bomb targets (best to go for the furthest one as many bombers and strike aircraft will go for the first one).
+Once on a high altitude make sure you are certain that your bomb target will not get bombed by any teammates, if they all get bombed: simply remain high altitude on 100% thrust (not WEP) and wait for additional bomb targets to spawn.
+Once you have released your bombs start heading back to base, when coming close to base fully turn off your engine to bleed speed the most and land and repeat.
+If you are among the last players left of your team, take max fuel and ascend to the max altitude and remain there on 100% thrust, if someone starts coming close start the afterburners and fly away from the enemy.
+Tho this tactic is seen as a annoying and unfair, also known as "space climbing".

+'''CAS'''

+Equip your Yak-28B with the FAB-3000M-46 and take the minimal fuel.
+When spawned in start ascending to 3-4 km where your jet won't break due to going too fast, Try to spot a enemy target or receive information from your teammates on where there are targets.
+Once you have decided and dropped your bomb, return back to base and repeat.

 '''Enemies worth noting:'''

 * [[Harrier (Family)]]: Harriers are very common and can pose you a significant threat, especially the ones that are loaded with the AIM-9G (AV-8A, AV-8C, Harrier GR.3) that has a very long range and a good 18 G overload.
 Harriers can also very commonly be seen flying very high, so they're very likely to spot you and dive on you.
 But you have a higher speed and a slightly better climb rate, so when you see a Harrier, make sure you're the farthest away from him and try to keep that distance.
 But if it fires a missile less than 3 km away from you and you don't happen to have countermeasures, you're very likely to lose your aircraft.

-* [[Lightning F.6]] / : another common enemy packed with some dangerous armement ([[Red Top]] missiles) and high performance that can easily sneak behind you.
+* [[Lightning F.6]] / : another common enemy packed with some dangerous armament ([[Red Top]] missiles) and high performance that can easily sneak behind you.
 But you have an ace up your sleeve: Vertical manoeuvres.
 Since the Lightning has a high angle of attack, it will bleed a lot of speed when turning, and even more when manoeuvring vertically.
 So to avoid it, start a vertical manoeuvre and once the Lightning bled enough speed, dive back, and you'll easily leave him behind.
 Do remember however that having flares is recommended when attempting this kind of manoeuvre.

 * [[F8U-2]] / [[T-2]]: The same applies to the F8U-2 and the T-2, except the T-2 has less dangerous missiles and slightly more speed.